rolkas13/capstone-project/README.md

 However, this is drastic change to system dynamic.
 One could design controlled handling such change, however the control quality across the all possisble dynamic would suffer.

 We were not able to control system with backlash inserted between encoder and interia too.
 In such case one would have to probably change whole control strategy for system.

+The trajectory generator brought significant improvement to the quality of the control.
+The system managed to catch up with the setpoint.

 ## Useful links